We are honored to enjoy professional affiliations with the following societies and organizations.

 In 2010, Jett was welcomed into the distinguished ranks of the Ocean Artists Society (OAS), a unique alliance of the world’s top marine life artists, painters, sculptors, photographers, filmmakers, and writers coming together to use ocean art to inspire people around the world to a greater awareness of our need to protect and preserve our natural world.
 At the time, all new members being considered for OAS membership required being nominated by OAS founding members and unanimously voted in to become an official member.
 Jett feels honored to be part of this organization which includes several of my peers along with such world-renowned members as marine life whaling wall artist, Wyland, National Geographic’s, David Doubilet, marine photographer, Bob Talbot, ocean explorer Dr. Sylvia Earle and my boyhood heroes, Ron & Valerie Taylor to name a few.

-We are both members of the British Columbia Association of Travel Writers.
+We are both former members of the British Columbia Association of Travel Writers.
 Our work as travel writers has taken us to England, France, Italy, Austria, Germany, Switzerland, Tahiti, the Maldives, Fiji, Indonesia, Palau, Truk Lagoon, Ponape, Vanuatu, New Caledonia, Cook Islands, Hawaii, Cozumel, Baja, Bonaire, Guadeloupe, Martinique, Puerto Rico, The Bahamas, Turks & Caicos, Tahiti, The Philippines and Alaska.